iwanders/nixos-surface/fan.md

 sudo python3 ctrl.py request 5 1 11 1 0 0 0
 ```

+Seems to only really be used to provide an indication to the firmware, even in Windows this is never seen above 4500.

 ## Cid 14 platform profile
 Sniff with irpmon with platform switches;

-This is likely the fan profile, as it goes out with the platform profile change, but it doesn't affect fan speed.
+This is likely the fan profile, as it goes out with the platform profile change, ~but it doesn't affect fan speed.~ Does affect fan speed.

 ```
 {"ctrl": {"type": 64, "len": 0, "pad": 0, "seq": 124}}, {"ctrl": {"type": 128, "len": 12, "pad": 0, "seq": 12}, "cmd": {"type": 128, "tc": 3, "sid": 0, "tid": 1, "iid": 0, "rqid_lo": 53, "rqid_hi": 7, "cid": 3}, "payload": [3, 0, 0, 0], "time": "2023-12-03 12:42:53 AM"},